kristjanr/dat-sci-master-thesis/README.md

 [SaveActivations](ood/SaveActivations.ipynb) notebook downloads and loads the models.
 Then it runs the inference, saving the activations used for OOD detection in Chapter 4.4.
 The resulting npy files are already saved in the [ood](ood) folder.

-### 4.4.1 Activation Skewness
+### Chapter 4.4.1 - Activation Skewness
 The [ood/ActivationSkewness](ood/ActivationSkewness.ipynb) notebook creates
 - Table 6.
 Basic statistics for activations
 - Figure 15.
 Frame skewness AUROC

-### 4.4.2 Mahalanobis Distance and 4.4.3 T-distributed Stochastic Neighbour Embedding
+### Chapter 4.4.2 - Mahalanobis Distance and 4.4.3 T-distributed Stochastic Neighbour Embedding

 [ood/KmeansMahalanobisAUROCtSNE](ood/KmeansMahalanobisAUROCtSNE.ipynb)
 * Creates Figure 16.
 Finding the best number of clusters for K-means clustering method in Chapter 4.4.2.
 * Creates Figure 17.
 ROC curve for InD and OOD Mahalanobis distances from K-means cluster centres in Chapter 4.4.2.
 * Creates Figure 18.
 Fast model's t-SNE 3D plot viewed from three different angles in Chapter 4.4.3.

-## 4.5 Multi-frame Input Distribution Shift Analysis Using Synthesised Data
+## Chapter 4.5 - Multi-frame Input Distribution Shift Analysis Using Synthesised Data
 The [synthesized](synthesized) folder contains the notebooks which
 - get the predictions and do open-loop evaluation for multi-frame models, calculating the mean absolute error metric.
 - get the activations and calculate basic statistics with skewness